-How Veganuary makes vegan nutrition palatable for the masses and even brings large corporations to new dishes
+How Veganuary makes vegan nutrition more attractive for the masses and even brings large companies to new dishes

 Author: Sarah Marie Lau